MyriamFentanes/eap-template/README.md

 To create the VM, you will need to:

 1. Choose an admin user name and password for your VM.
-This user name and password will be used as the Team Services generic endpoint User name and Password for FTPS.

 2. Choose a name for your VM.

-3. Choose a Tomcat user name and password to enable the Tomcat manager UI and deployment method.
-This user name and password will be used as the Team Services Apache Tomcat deployment task manager user name and password.
+3. Choose a EAP user name and password to enable the EAP manager UI and deployment method.

 4. Choose a Pass phrase to use with your SSH certificate.
 This pass phrase will be used as the Team Services SSH endpoint passphrase.

 ## After you Deploy to Azure

-Once you create the VM, use an SSH client (such as the Windows command prompt SSH or a tool such as MobaXterm) to login (using the admin user name and password from above) and then examine the contents of the file
-"vsts_ssh_info" (i.e. cat vsts_ssh_info)  in the home directory to discover the SSH private key needed when using the Team Services Copy files via SSH deployment task (when setting up the SSH endpoint).
+Once you create the VM, open a web broser and got to http://<PUBLIC_HOSTNAME>:8080/pollo/ and you should see the applicaiton running